 - Inform 7 for Programmers is indispensable.

 - The Inform 7 syntax crib sheet, when “the author has seen a phrase that does what they want, but cannot remember exactly what it was” or “the author knows roughly what they want to do and cannot figure out where to look it up.”

 - For more information about designing new commands, chapter 6 of the Inform Recipe Book is essential.

 - Lea Albaugh’s Strange Loop 2014 workshop notes are fantastic and were a huge inspiration for this tutorial.

 - Welcome To Adventure: A Quick-Start Guide to Inform 7 takes a more bottom-up approach than this tutorial, and is great for making something game-like fast.

-- From Emily Short: Exercises in generated prose and Procedural text generation in IF.
+- From Emily Short, on generating text with Inform: Exercises in generated prose and Procedural text generation in IF.